-Altar Servers At St. Michael our altar servers are trained in the 4th grade and periodically updated.
+Altar Servers At Saint Michael Parish our altar servers are trained in the 4th grade and periodically updated.
 The servers are then on a quarterly schedule to serve.
 Anyone from the parish can be an altar server.
 Servers assist the priest at weekend and special liturgies.
 Adult servers assist the priest at morning masses and funerals.

 Extraordinary Ministers of Holy Communion These ministers assist in the distribution of the Eucharist at Masses and nursing facilities.
 A minister must be fully initiated into the Catholic Church, having received the Sacraments of Baptism, Eucharist, and Confirmation.
 Extraordinary Ministers also take communion to the homebound each Sunday.
 This ministry is vital to keep those connected to parish life who are unable to make it to Mass.

 Lectors Lectors proclaim the Word of God and share in the Good News at the liturgies.
 If you have a strong voice, enjoy reading and delight in the scriptures; we need you!

 Ushers Are you friendly and like to smile?
 Ushers are ministers of hospitality.
 Ushers have several duties including: greeting and assisting in seating parishioners, gathering the collection, and distributing bulletins.
 You are already as Mass; please expand your talents and consider being an usher.

 Sacristans Sacristans are trained parishioners whose duties include preparing the altar, vessels, books, and candles as well as unlocking and locking the church, lighting and sound before and after Mass.